Chemnitzer FC: Club identity and supporters

 In 2019 the club was at the centre of a controversy after the club, some of its players and fans paid tribute to Thomas Haller, a prominent far-right activist, before kick-off against VSG Altglienicke at home on 9 March 2019.
 Haller, who provided security for the club and co-founded HooNaRa (Hooligans-Nazis-Racists) in the 1990s received a minute's silence, while a picture of Haller was displayed on a large screen at the stadium.
 Chemnitzer FC forward Daniel Frahn held up a shirt honouring Haller and other "local hooligans".
 The club's chief executive, Thomas Uhlig, resigned as a result of the controversy, and Sparkasse Chemnitz said it would no longer sponsor the club after the end of that season.

-The incident led to a four-match suspension and a €3,000 fine for Chemnitzer FC striker Daniel Frahn, who had held up a "Support your local hools!"
+The incident led to a four-match suspension and a €3,000 fine for Chemnitzer FC striker Frahn, who had held up a "Support your local hools!"
 T-shirt during the tribute to Haller.
 In August that year, while sidelined with injury, Frahn was seen among supporters affiliated with far-right groups such as 'Kaotic Chemnitz' and the now-defunct 'NS Boys' during a match against Hallescher FC.
 The club responded by terminating his contract for "massive club-damaging behaviour", citing his apparent sympathy with extremist fan elements.

 The dismissal provoked support for Frahn from a portion of the fanbase, some of whom chanted racist and anti-Semitic slogans at subsequent matches.
 Frahn issued a public statement denying far-right affiliations and condemning the offensive chants, which included "at least Daniel Frahn isn't a negro" and "Thomas Sobotzik, you Jewish pig".
 He said his intent had been to maintain strong ties with supporters, not to endorse extremist ideologies.
 Nonetheless, the club lodged police complaints over the chants and affirmed its opposition to discrimination.
 Chemnitz, where the club is based, has shown significant far-right electoral support, with the Alternative for Germany gaining 23.5% of the vote locally in the 2019 European Parliament election in Germany.
 Nevertheless, Chemnitzer FC has publicly committed to promoting inclusivity and distancing itself from extremist influences.